derohde/Fred/README.md

 - signature: `fred.discrete_klmedian(k, l, curves, distances, fast_simplification)` with parameters
     - `k`: number of centers
     - `l`: maximum complexity of the centers
-    - `distances`: `fred.Distance_Matrix`, defaults to empty `fred.Distance_Matrix`
+    - `consecutive_call`: reuses distances and simplifications already computed in a previous call if `true`, defaults to `false`
-    - `fast_simplification`: determines whether to use the minimum error simplification or the faster approximate minimum error simplification, defaults to false
+    - `fast_simplification`: determines whether to use the minimum error simplification or the faster approximate minimum error simplification, defaults to `false`
 - returns: `fred.Clustering_Result` with mebers
     - `value`: objective value
     - `time`: running-time